JimFowler/books/Books20/Tools/doc/index.rst

+..
    BookEntry documentation master file, created by sphinx-quickstart on Thu Dec 27 17:25:29 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to BookEntry's documentation!
 ============================================

+:copyright: Copyright 2012 James R. Fowler

 .. toctree::